 The exact risk of recurrence is unknown.
 It probably depends on whether the mother or baby from the prior pregnancy had an identified genetic abnormality.
 AFLP can recur even if all the diagnostic tests to uncover an abnormality of beta-oxidation of fatty acids are negative.
 Thus, a maternal-fetal medicine subspecialist should oversee pregnancy care with patients who have a history of AFLP.
 The patient should also be made aware of her risk and that the disease may happen again, so she can appropriately work with her provider to monitor her symptoms and care.

-For a more in-depth scientific understanding of AFLP, go here.
+For a more in-depth scientific understanding of AFLP, An in-depth look at AFLP.